nandanipujara/CB125-Algo-crackers-/README.md

 ->followed by a carousel slider depicting beautiful scenes of India with impactful quotes to accompany these.

-->then it is followed by an interactive map of India with all states, by clicking/ hovering on a state, the user will be provided with brief knowledge of the state regarding what the state is famous for, including but not being limited to the cuisines, festivals, dresses, etc.
+->then it is followed by an interactive map of India with all states, by clicking on a state, the user will be redirected to complete knowledge of that state

 ->following this is a brief summary of India, highlighting the diversity, heritage, and culture.

 ->The right side of this is accompanied by a responsive timeline design with 6 sections branching out on alternate sides for languages, tradition, history, architecture, cuisine, dance & music & art.

-->Each of these branch leads to a new webpage with more relevant information and images to that topic, exploring it in the light for the different states of India when It's relevant. webpages related to architecture, history and cuisine have a draggable card slider form with pictures, names and brief information. after clicking on said image, a more descriptive data would be provided. webpages related to languages, tradition, dance music art will have a vertical form with appealing images and information about the same.
+->Each of these branch leads to a new webpage with more relevant information and images to that topic, exploring it in the light for the different states of India when It's relevant. webpages related to architecture, history and cuisine have a draggable card slider form with pictures, names and brief information. webpages related to languages, tradition, dance music art will have a vertical form with appealing images and information about the same.

 ->after this the user will be recommended to take a quiz, if they accept to take the quiz, it will test their knowledge of India, by providing correct answers when they are wrong.